Declarative programming: Domain-specific languages

-Well-known examples of declarative domain-specific languages (DSLs) include the yacc parser generator input language, QML, the Make build specification language, Puppet's configuration management language, regular expressions, and a subset of SQL (SELECT queries, for example).
+Well-known examples of declarative domain-specific languages (DSLs) include the yacc parser generator input language, QML, the Make build specification language, Puppet's configuration management language, regular expressions, Datalog, answer set programming and a subset of SQL (SELECT queries, for example).
 DSLs have the advantage of being useful while not necessarily needing to be Turing-complete, which makes it easier for a language to be purely declarative.

 Many markup languages such as HTML, MXML, XAML, XSLT or other user-interface markup languages are often declarative.
 HTML, for example, only describes what should appear on a webpage - it specifies neither control flow for rendering a page nor the page's possible interactions with a user.

 As of 2013, some software systems combine traditional user-interface markup languages (such as HTML) with declarative markup that defines what (but not how) the back-end server systems should do to support the declared interface.
 Such systems, typically using a domain-specific XML namespace, may include abstractions of SQL database syntax or parameterized calls to web services using representational state transfer (REST) and SOAP.

 Functional programming

 Functional programming languages such as Haskell, Scheme, and ML evaluate expressions via function application.
-Unlike the related but more imperative paradigm of Procedural programming, functional programming places little emphasis on explicit sequencing.
-For example, in Scheme, the order of evaluation of many kinds of sub-expressions is undefined or implicit.
+Unlike the related but more imperative paradigm of procedural programming, functional programming places little emphasis on explicit sequencing.
 Instead, computations are characterised by various kinds of recursive higher-order function application and composition, and as such can be regarded simply as a set of mappings between domains and codomains.
-Many functional languages, including most of those in the ML and Lisp families, are not purely functional, and thus allow the introduction of stateful effects in programs, though this is typically avoided when possible.
+Many functional languages, including most of those in the ML and Lisp families, are not purely functional, and thus allow introducing stateful effects in programs.